fikri210892/gtp-saids/README.md

 - ping -I uesimtun0 8.8.8.8 -c100
 - curl --interface uesimtun0 http://google.com

+If success you can continue, but if still failed you need tou troubleshoot it first.
+I attach my AMF,SMF,UPF,GNB,UE configurations as a refference.

 My simulation using 3VMs.
 1. VM1- Open5gs as a core network
 2. VM2- Ueransim as a gnodeb and ue
 3. VM3- Attacker

-I attach my AMF,SMF,UPF,GNB,UE configurations

 **Traffic Capture and Analysis**
 Capture GTP-U traffic for analysis and IDS training on VM2(Open5gs) sudo tcpdump -i ens33 port 2152 -w normal_traffic.pcap